US Highway 50 is the Loneliest Highway In America

-U.S. Route 50 is an asphalted road with a length of 3,000 miles (4,800 km) linking Ocean City, Maryland on the Atlantic Ocean to West Sacramento, California, on the Pacific Ocean.
-The route runs through mostly rural areas in the Western part of US and includes the section through Nevada known as The Loneliest Road in America.
+U.S. Route 50 is the name of a major road in USA.
+It runs through mostly rural areas in the Western part of US and includes the section through Nevada known as The Loneliest Road in America.

 How long is US Highway 50?

 The road is totally paved.
 It’s 3,000 miles (4,800 km) long.
 The road was created in 1926.
 US Highway 50 wasn’t built overnight.
 The history of US Highway 50 starts almost two hundred years ago.
 There were no established trails other than pathways left by the Native Americans.

 Where does US Highway 50 start and end?